View of Lower Manhattan and Chinatown along Madison Street from Manhattan Bridge in New York City (NYC).

 Here are some essential tips (from former NYC residents) to navigate the Big Apple like a seasoned pro:

-- Consider buying an NYC city pass: There are multiple city passes available, like the New York CityPASS or the New York Pass.
+• Consider buying an NYC city pass: There are multiple city passes available, like the New York CityPASS or the Go City New York Pass.
 Depending on your final itinerary, these can save you serious cash on popular attractions.
 Do your research and choose the pass that aligns best with your must-see sights!

-- Book as many attractions as possible in advance: Popular attractions in NYC often have long lines.
+• Book as many attractions as possible in advance: Popular attractions in New York often have long lines.
 To maximise your time, book tickets for must-see sights like museums, observatories, or Broadway shows well in advance.
 This will help you avoid last-minute scrambles, get better deals, and ensure you don’t miss out on experiencing iconic landmarks.
 You can book tickets for NYC attractions on platforms like Viator and GetYourGuide.

-- Opt for an eSIM for internet access: If you’re visiting from abroad, skip the hassle of finding a physical SIM card in NYC.
+• Opt for an eSIM for internet access: If you’re visiting from abroad, skip the hassle of finding a physical SIM card in NYC.
 Opt for an eSIM for seamless mobile data during your trip.
 It’s straightforward to activate and ensures you stay connected without needing to switch SIM cards.
-Our top pick is Ubigi eSIM, but we also recommend Holafly.
-Check out our detailed Ubigi eSIM review here.
+Our top pick is Ubigi eSIM.
+Learn more in our Ubigi eSIM review.

-- Bring a portable charger: A portable charger is your best friend in a city like NYC.
-With so much to capture and navigate on your phone, a portable charger ensures your battery doesn’t die before your 1-day adventure ends.
+• Bring a portable charger: A portable charger is essential in a city like NYC.
+With so much to capture and navigate on your phone, you’ll want to make sure your battery lasts all day.
+We always travel with our favourite one from Anker; it’s compact, fast, and has never let us down.

 FAQ: 24 Hours in New York City